 Let’s say Widget Co. is currently trading at $15 per share and you set your limit order to buy at $10.
 The stock dips down to $11 but never goes lower before returning to a $14 per share.
 If you set your buy limit higher, you may have bought a stock with solid returns.

 Meanwhile, you could set your buy price too high or your sell price too low.
 Your stock trades but you leave money on the table.

 For example, assume you bought shares of Widget Co.
 You set a sell limit order at $15 per share, believing this is as high as the stock will ever go.
 The stock goes to $15 and your order goes through.
 The stock reaches $18 a share shortly after.
 By setting your sell limit too low you may sell your stock early and miss out on potential additional gains.

 Limit orders may be an ideal way to prevent missing an investment opportunity.
+That’s especially true if you’re concerned (and what investor shouldn’t be thinking about this?) about getting hammered by will swings in the prices of securities.
 If you’re concerned that you’re buying too high or selling too low, however, you might want to do some homework or consult an expert.

 - Whether you have limit orders, trading after hours or any other investment methods on your mind, you may want to meet with a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with local financial advisors in just five minutes.
 Get started now.

 - In most cases, you’re going to want a diversified portfolio.
 This means that your investments range from different kinds of stocks to various bonds and more.
 You can determine your own asset allocation based on your risk tolerance and time horizon.